-If your symptoms improve and you don't need to call 999, you still need to make an urgent same day appointment.
-You can also check if you've been given rescue prednisolone tablets.
-If you have then take these as instructed by your GP/asthma nurse, or as instructed on the packet.
+- If your symptoms improve and you don't need to call 999, you still need to make an urgent same-day appointment with your GP or asthma nurse.

-- Make an appointment with your GP or asthma nurse within 2 working days of your attack.
+- Make an appointment with your GP or asthma nurse within 2 working days after you leave hospital.

 - Before you leave hospital make sure you've been given a written asthma action plan and have been shown how to use your inhalers in the best way

-- You will also need another review with a hospital specialist at one month to check your treatment plan and make sure your asthma is well controlled.
+- You will also need another review with a hospital specialist at one month to check your treatment plan and make sure your asthma is well managed.